 Hooker Oak School's Alternative Program has provided quality educational experiences for children since 1973.
 It was started by Chico parents and educators who wanted a learning model that emphasized the development of the whole child.
-In 2005, this program expanded to include grades seven and eight to offer a seamless K-8 experience.
-The Hooker Oak K-8 structure allows the nurturing and support of all students in a personal, in-depth way for nine continuous years.
+The Hooker Oak TK-5 structure allows the nurturing and support of all students in a personal, in-depth way for nine continuous years.
 Continuity in curriculum, facilities, staff members and program means a seamless transition from elementary school to middle school at an important point in a student's academic career.
 It is a unique opportunity to prepare for the rigors of high school and adjusting to a set of different teachers and changing classrooms throughout the day--in a familiar, supportive environment.

 An intimate learning community with close relationships to teachers, other adults and peers.